 Cutting onions for fajitas is simple because there’s no wrong way to do it.
 There are some simple steps to follow and two truly important tips that I’ll highlight below.

-But What are Fajitas?
+The Basics: What are Fajitas?

 Fajitas are a staple in Mexican cuisine.
 And if you’re a fan of Chipotle, you probably know how fantastic fajitas can make your bowl, burrito, or quesadilla taste!